drpicox/david-rodenas.com/_notes/data-mapper.md

 when a problem is found or a query is not possible it returns false instead of a valid object.
-In order to avoid to add extra code just to check it, request to raise an exeption when save fails:
+In order to avoid to add extra code just to check it, request to raise an exception when save fails:

 ```ruby
 DataMapper::Model.raise_on_save_failure = true